Any long-time fisherman will tell you that you need to know what the weather is going to be, to have a successful day (or night) of fishing.

 Barometric pressure is the measure of air pressure within the atmosphere.
 Barometric pressure is measured in millibars.
 This represents the changes in movement within a barometer, decreases in millibars indicate low pressure, and increases in millibars will indicate a change to higher pressures.

-Dedicated bass fishers will have a barometer at home and will keep a close eye on barometric pressure, so they know the perfect times to hit the lake, for a greater chance of success.
+Dedicated bass fishers will have a barometer at home and will keep a close eye on barometric pressure, so they can hit the lake as soon as the best barometric pressure for bass fishing arrives.

 Do Bass Bite Better In Low Or High Pressure?

-However, that doesn’t mean that you can’t have a successful day of fishing when the pressure is low.
+However, that doesn’t mean that you can’t have a successful day of fishing when the pressure is high.

 You just need to adjust the gear you use and your fishing techniques.

-It is helpful to understand why fish are more active during extended periods of high pressure so that you can be more successful on the lake.
+It is helpful to understand why fish are more active during extended periods of low pressure so that you can be more successful on the lake.

 It isn’t well understood by scientists, but it is believed that changes in barometric pressure have an impact on a fish’s swim bladder.

-During times of high barometric pressure, there is adequate body pressure placed on the swim bladder, creating a comfortable feeling for fish.
+During times of high barometric pressure, there is inadequate body pressure placed on the swim bladder, creating an uncomfortable feeling for fish.

-Comfortable fish, are fish that are happy to eat.
-However, when the barometric pressure drops, there is less body pressure on the fish’s swim bladder, and this causes discomfort for the fish.
+Uncomfortable fish, are fish that are less likely to eat.
+However, when the barometric pressure drops, there is less body pressure on the fish’s swim bladder, and this creates a comfortable feeling for the fish.

 Larger bass are more sensitive to these changes, and are the first to take cover as barometric pressure drops.